Lattice-Automation/primers/README.md

   SEQ                   DNA sequence

 optional arguments:
-  -h, --help            show this help message and exit -f SEQ, --fwd SEQ     additional sequence to add to FWD primer (5' to 3') -fl INT INT, --flen INT INT
+  -h, --help   show this help message and exit
-                        space separated min-max range for the length to add from 'add_fwd' (5' to 3') -r SEQ, --rev SEQ     additional sequence to add to REV primer (5' to 3') -rl INT INT, --rlen INT INT
-                        space separated min-max range for the length to add from 'add_rev' (5' to 3') --version             show program's version number and exit
+  -f SEQ       additional sequence to add to FWD primer (5' to 3') -fl INT INT  space separated min-max range for the length to add from 'add_fwd' (5' to 3') -r SEQ       additional sequence to add to REV primer (5' to 3') -rl INT INT  space separated min-max range for the length to add from 'add_rev' (5' to 3') --version    show program's version number and exit
 ```

 ## Overview